 Before clocking back into the office, ensure you have established a solid nursing/pumping schedule.
 Do your best to match that routine when returning to work.
 Be transparent with your bosses/coworkers and ensure that you have uninterrupted time carved out to keep your milk supply robust after returning to work.

-Remember, you are entitled to this time.
+Remember, you are entitled to this time to pump at work.
 While it might be inconvenient for others during the workday when you are unreachable, just remember that your baby at home will thank you for your hard day’s work.
 If it ever becomes an issue in the office, remind your bosses that this is non-negotiable and that you will not bend on this.
 Loop in HR if you need support or feel you cannot complete your pumping sessions appropriately.

 2. Be transparent and invest in great signage.